vik-s/quartz/content/projects/newsletter/long form/Gain and Noise in a Cascaded RF System.md

 For example, we discussed at length about the different kinds of gain in an RF amplifier, the sources of noise in MOS devices, and developing an intuitive feel for nonlinearity of a system.
 We also looked at the history and architecture of the RF superheterodyne system, and how to choose the right frequencies to prevent images.

-In this article, we will talk about gain, noise and linearity metrics when RF components are cascaded to build a system.
+In this article, we will talk about gain, noise, and their interaction when RF components are cascaded to build a system.

 Read time: X minutes

 --

-Any block in the RF transmit or receive chain such as an amplifier, filter or mixer has three metrics associated with it that are used in design optimization.
-They are:
-- Gain (or attenuation/loss)
-- Noise
-- Linearity

-When designing an RF system, they have a value depending on what is reasonably achievable via circuit design with a given technology.
-The overall system design often looks something like this.

-Put *figure from Matlab RF budget analysis*

-If we were to start optimizing such a system, it is important that we understand the three metrics and how they change when blocks are cascaded.
-Let's look at each one.
-### Gain
+### Cascaded Gain

 We spoke about gain extensively in a previous article, so we won't go too deep here.
-Fundamentally, gain is expressed as
-$$
-G = 10 \log \frac{P_{out}}{P_{in}} = 20 \log \frac{V_{out}}{V_{in}}
-$$
-Gain is represented either in terms of power or voltage ratios.
-The conversion from power to voltage ratio assumes that impedances at input and output are the same, which is most often not the case in RF systems.
-So we will stick to power gain when possible.
-But remember when to use the factor of 10 or 20 when calculating decibels.
-This often becomes a simple source of error for RF engineers.

-Both of these quantities are only ratios, and say nothing about how much actual voltage or power is present at the input or output.
-When talking about absolute terms, we use yet another decibel metric called dBm - decibels over milliwatt.
-$$
-P_{dBm} = 10 \log\frac{P_{sig}}{1 \text{mW}}
-$$
-This quantity tells you how much absolute power is present compared to a milliwatt.
-30 dBm is 1 Watt of power.
-Sometimes dBW - decibels over watt is also used, in which case, 0 dBW = 30 dBm.

-Consider two RF blocks that are cascaded as shown in the figure below.
+We will limit ourselves to understanding what happens when two RF components having gain are cascaded as shown in the figure.

 The voltage or power gain at the output is simply a multiplication of the gains of each individual block.
-In decibels, cascaded gain is the addition of the gains of each block.
-If one or more of the blocks shows attenuation or insertion loss, the "gain" of the block expressed in decibel is negative.
+In decibels, cascaded gain is the addition of the gain of each block.
+If one or more of the blocks shows attenuation or insertion loss, the "gain" of the block expressed in decibels is negative.

 Put *picture of a cascaded gain block*

 This makes it quite simple to add and subtract the gain of each block in a cascaded system to calculate overall gain.
-### Noise
+### Input-Referred Noise

 In a previous article, we looked at sources of electronic noise.
 We use a different perspective from a system point of view.
 We are not concerned with the actual source of noise, but only metrics that define how noisy a circuit is.
-#### Input-referred noise

-To do this, we use the concept of *input-referred noise*, and is common in analog circuit design.
+To do this, we use the concept of *input-referred noise*.
 It is represented by a series voltage source and a shunt current source connected at the input of a noiseless circuit.
 The composite noise from each of these sources, in presence of the noiseless circuit, is equal to the noise from the original circuit.
 The voltage and current noise sources are often correlated too.

 > Put *picture of input referred noise*